urbanware-org/byteweiser/README.md

 ## Definition

-The *ByteWeiser* project is a simple tool to compare two files and replace different bytes.
+The *ByteWeiser* project is a simple file synchronization tool that compares two files blockwise and replaces the different bytes.

 ## Details

 Initially developed to accelerate the backup of virtual machine images, *ByteWeiser* compares the binary data of two files, by running through them block by block.
 If the current block of the output file is different from that of the input file, the block of the output file will be overwritten with the one from the input file.

-You could also use `rsync` with delta compression for that.
-However, *Byteweiser* seems to be faster in some cases.
+You could also use *rsync* with delta compression for that.
+However, *ByteWeiser* seems to be faster in some cases.
+Both tools have a completely different functional principle, where *ByteWeiser* is the one that "mindlessly" (simply) processes the data instead of using algorithms and checksums.

 ## Performance

-I tested the performance of *ByteWeiser* and compared it with the results of `rsync`.
+I have tested the performance of *ByteWeiser* and compared it with the results of *rsync*.

 For that, I created a file (`file1`) and duplicated it.
 Then, I edited the duplicate (`file2`) using *Vim* (yes, seriously) and changed a single byte at the end of the file.